 Vietnam became a unified state at the end of the US-Vietnam War in 1975 and has remained one of the few remaining Communist states to this day.
-All power lies with the Communist Party and although there is a National Assembly (not elected freely and fairly), the Politburo carries out the main executive duties.
+All power lies with the Communist Party and although there is a National Assembly (not elected freely and fairly), the Politburo (the Communist Party of Vietnam) carries out the main executive duties.

-As in all Communist countries, Christians are regarded as unpatriotic and anti-government and, as such, are strictly monitored, censored, and discriminated against.
+Christians are regarded as unpatriotic and antigovernment and, as such, are strictly monitored, censored, and discriminated against.
 Christians are not only barred from positions of power within the Communist Party but also disqualified from officer ranks in the military, and receive harsh punishments when charged by police.
 The 2021 elevation of the head of the 'Government Committee of Religious Affairs' (GCRA) to serve as Deputy Minister of the Interior is indicative of high government concern about maintaining control of religion.
-Vietnam objected strongly to being placed on the US Special Watch List (SWL) for religious freedom in December 2022 (its first "demotion" since Vietnam was removed from the worst Country of Particular Concern (CPC) category in 2006).
-A 132page White Book on Religions and Religious Policy, released on 9 March, shows that it is unlikely anything will change for Christians and other religions (RFA, 9 March 2023).
-As one country expert explained: "The most damaging of the books was a frank account by the Ministry of Public Security of their problems in managing Evangelical churches.
-It was a no-holdsbarred criticism of all groups and leaders, legally registered or not. "
+Vietnam objected strongly to being placed on the US Special

+Watch List (SWL) for religious freedom in December 2022.
+However, a 132-page White Book on Religions and Religious Policy, released in 2023, shows that it is unlikely anything will change for Christians and other religions.
+In addition, Decree No. 95, which was effective from 30 March 2024, aims to simplify measures to shut down religious organizations and educational institutions as well as curbing local and international fundraising (Morning Star News, 28 February 2024).

 The Roman Catholic Church makes up more than 80% of all Christians in Vietnam and while it is following the Vatican in its doctrine, there are subtle and less subtle attempts by the government at influencing it, possibly most visibly in the election of bishops.
-The Vatican and Vietnam are seeking to improve diplomatic relations, and it is possible that the Vatican will have a resident papal representative in the country, after an agreement seems ready to be signed (Reuters, 16 July 2023).
-Protestants are split into many denominations, two larger state-recognized ones are the Southern Evangelical Church of Vietnam North (ECVN-N).
+Protestants are split into many denominations.
+Two larger state-recognized ones are the Southern Evangelical Church of Vietnam (ECVN-S) and the Evangelical Church of Vietnam North (ECVN-N).
 Christians generally prefer to stay away from politics, but are nonetheless closely watched by the authorities.

 Members of communities in the Central Highlands, many of them Christians from ethnic minorities, are neglected economically and socially and felt this even more during the pandemic crisis.
-Even though there is no conclusive evidence that the Dak Lak attack was religiously motivated, the fact that the Vietnamese police released a video in its aftermath showcasing church buildings of the "Montagnard Evangelical Church of Christ of the Central Highlands" does not bode well for Christians in the Central Highlands (The Vietnamese, 6 July 2023).
 A country expert commented: "The government still considers the Evangelical Church of Christ as a reactionary group.
 Media, news and state television stated that the people have to "eliminate this church from the community."

-&lt;sup>1 Data source: Todd M. Johnson and Gina A. Zurlo, eds. , World Christian Database (Leiden/Boston: Brill, accessed March 2023)
+The government continues to consider the Evangelical Church of Christ as a reactionary group.

+1 Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024

-&lt;sup>2 Others include Chinese folk, New religionist, Sikh, Spiritist, Taoist, Confucianist, Jain, Shintoist, Zoroastrian.
-Data source: Todd M. Johnson and Gina A. Zurlo, eds. , World Christian Database (Leiden/Boston: Brill, accessed March 2023)
+2 Others include Chinese folk, New religionist, Sikh, Spiritist, Taoist, Confucianist, Jain, Shintoist, Zoroastrian.
+Data source: Zurlo G A and Johnson T M, eds., World Christian Database, Leiden/Boston: Brill, accessed May 2024